equinix/terraform-equinix-fabric/examples/port-2-alibaba-connection-with-alicloud-terraform-integration/README.md

 * The VBR resource is created successfully and linked to the physical connection.

 #### 5. [Cleanup] Delete Resources
-1. Run `terraform destroy` to delete the Alibaba Virtual Border Router (VBR).
+1. Run `terraform destroy` to delete the Alibaba VBR
 Directly deleting the Equinix Fabric connection, will result in the following error: `ERR-UAA-003-00: Deletion for a provisioned connection needs to be initiated from Alibaba Portal.`